wp-plugins/add-to-any/README.txt

 == Screenshots ==

 1. Large vector sharing buttons (SVG icons) are pixel-perfect on Retina and high-DPI dispays
-2. Share/Save sharing button features Facebook, Twitter, and a universal sharing icon
+2. Share/Save sharing button features Facebook, Twitter, and a universal share icon
-3. Drop-down universal sharing menu that appears instantly when visitors use the share button
+3. Drop-down universal share menu that appears instantly when visitors use the share button
 4. Email tab, with direct links to the most popular web-based emailers' auto-filled Compose page, a web-based sender for use with any email address, and a link for desktop email applications
 5. Settings panel
-6. Color chooser for your universal sharing menu
+6. Color chooser for your universal share menu

 == Changelog ==

+= 1.2.9.2 =
+* Fix transparency on AddToAny's universal share icon
+* Add addtoany_sharing_disabled hook to programmatically disable sharing
+* Update Menu Options

 = 1.2.9.1 =
 * Update template code